api3dao/vitepress-docs/docs/reference/dapis/understand/managed.md

 ## Providers for Managed dAPIs

 Currently, the [API3 Market<ExternalLinkImage/>](https://market.api3.org/) has 4
-differnet asset classes that are listed below.
+different asset classes that are listed below.
 For each type, there are multiple providers that are running an Airnode and are providing data for the dAPIs.
 The providers are listed below: